Назад към всички

 • Fall back to English if detection confidence is low

-• See modules/language-support.md for details on cultural calibration
+• See modules/language-handling.md for cultural calibration and concrete pattern sets

 Vocabulary and Phrase Detection